A smiling young man holds the liftgate of a car open as an older man looks on.

 How long do you need to keep a cosigner on your student card?

-Earn top-tier rewards and build a credit history1 with a Discover student credit card
+Earn top-tier rewards and build your credit history with a Discover student credit card1

 Alternatives to student credit card cosigners

 One such method is through a secured credit card.
-This type of card requires you to make a cash deposit upfront, which typically becomes your credit limit.
 Another strategy is to become an authorized user on another person's credit card.
-This arrangement lets you piggyback on the primary cardmember's credit history.

 Both options provide a pathway to build credit, especially when getting a cosigner is not an option.
 By taking a responsible approach to credit and choosing the right financial tools, you can lay the groundwork for a solid credit history.